openwallet-foundation-labs/tsp/docs/src/cli/usage.md

 <div class="warning">
 The TSP command is used as an example and 'playground' to explore TSP, and as an example for programmers on how to use the SDK to build TSP applications.
-It does not expose all the functionality of the TSP SDK (e.g. TLS or QUICK transport), neither should it used to build production appliations.
+It does not expose all the functionality of the TSP SDK (e.g., TLS or QUICK transport), neither should it used to build production applications.
 </div>

 To create a test `did:web` identity run the following command: